Our pancreatic cancer research

 Stopping the spread

 ‘Our aim is to effectively “rezip” the tumour cells back together using particular drugs called “anti-invasives” to retard cancer spread.’
-Dr Paul Timpson.
+Prof Paul Timpson.

 Cancer invasion and metastasis occur in a complex three-dimensional environment, with reciprocal feedback from the surrounding tissues governing cancer cell behaviour.
 Intravital or ‘live’ imaging is providing new insights into how cells behave in their native microenvironment, improving our understanding of disease progression and spread.